 Fairfield Township, Ohio

-Fairfield Township was established in May,1803 just two months after Ohio was founded.
-The area has evolved from a farming community to an urban township.
+Fairfield Township was established in 1795, the area has evolved from a farming community to an urban township.
 The area is 22 miles north of Cincinnati, Ohio with 23,000 residents.

 The Township has easy access to all the major interstates such as I-275, I-75, I-71, and I-74.
 Primary roads include St. Rts.
 4, 129 (Butler County Regional Highway).
 Air travel to and from the Township uses either the smaller Butler County Regional Airport, the Greater Cincinnati/Northern Kentucky International Airport or the Dayton International Airport.

-Fairfield Township is abundantly equipped with parts and playgrounds, including Rentschler Forest Preserve with 443acres, Reserves Park and Joyce Park.
+Fairfield Township is abundantly equipped with parts and playgrounds, including Rentschler Forest Preserve with 443 acres, Reserves Park and Joyce Park.
 These green spaces offer hiking, biking, geocaching, basketball, tennis and frisbee golf, among other enjoyable outdoor activities.
+Walden Ponds offers an18-hole golf course to the public.
 Residents have great access to areas along the Great Miami River for canoeing and boating.
 There are youth and adult baseball and softball teams available in Fairfield Township.
 The East Butler YMCA offers more recreation options.
 Just 20 minutes takes you downtown for professional sports, symphony and theaters.